leios/Fable.jl/docs/src/examples/swirled_square.md

 ## Step 3: a different kind of swirl

 Now some people might be scratching their heads at the previous result.
-If we are solving with both `H1` and `H2`, why does it look like two separate actions instead of one combined one?
+If we are solving with both `H` and `H_post`, why does it look like two separate actions instead of one combined one?
 In other words, why is the swirl so clearly different than the square operation?

 This is because we operate on two separate sets of points.
-`H1` creates object primitives.
-Every step of the simulation, we will read from the points after `H1` operates on them.
+`H` creates object primitives.
+Every step of the simulation, we will read from the points after `H` operates on them.
-`H2` works on a completely different location in memory specifically for image output.
+`H_post` works on a completely different location in memory specifically for image output.
-If we want, we can make `H2` operate on the object, itself, by creating a new fractal executable:
+If we want, we can make `H_post` operate on the object, itself, by creating a new fractal executable:

 ```
-    final_H = fee(Hutchinson, [H, H2])
+    final_H = fee(Hutchinson, [H, H_post])

     layer = FractalLayer(res; ArrayType = ArrayType, logscale = false,
-                         FloatType = FloatType, H1 = final_H
+                         FloatType = FloatType, H = final_H
                          num_particles = num_particles,
                          num_iterations = num_iterations)